jwdevantier/lorebird/docs/installing.md

 ## MacOS

-You are very free to pollute your environment using Brew, or you can simply use the provided Nix development shell like so:
+The officially supported way is to use the provided Nix flake and its devshell or package.
 ```
 nix develop .#
 ```

 Afterwards, you can compile the application as usual by running `cargo build --release -p lorebird`

+IF you want to build the application without Nix, then take a look at the flake.nix file to see the packages used in the development shell, you can likely find similarly named packages in brew.